Salt, Ice and the Coldest Mixture

 Salt.vs.Temp

 1. Does a given amount of ice melt faster in plain water or salt water?
-Does it matter how much salt is in the salt water?
+Does ice melt faster/slower if there is more salt in the water?
 Keep the amount of water and ice constant while changing the amount of salt.
-Make a graph of time to melt vs. salt added: zero salt added would be the plain water.
+Make a graph of time to melt vs. salt added: zero salt added would be the plain water (put salt added on the x-axis).

-2. How much can salt and ice lower the temperature of water?
+2. How does the temperature of a salt solution (or plain water) change as a function of time when ice melts in it?
+Can this information be used to explain the behavior observed in objective 1?
 Use a constant amount of ice and water and vary the amount of salt added.
-Record temperature at regular time intervals while stirring constantly and completely.
-Plot a graph of Temperature vs. Time (put time on the x-axis).
+Record temperature at regular time intervals while collecting the total time to melt data for objective 1.
+Plot a graph of Temperature vs. Time (put time on the x-axis) for each different amount of salt.

 3. What is the coldest temperature you can get with a mixture of salt and ice?
 Hold the amount of ice constant, add no water and measure the amounts of salt you add in different trials.
+This experiment benefits especially from the use of styrofoam cups.
 It will help you to answer this question if you make a graph of the amount of salt added vs. the temperature.

 Materials